nazmussakibofficial/the-story-keeper-client/README.md

 This project features:

-### Note: the profile options can be accessed after you click on the profile picture
+### Note: the profile options(dashboard, logout) can be accessed after you click on the profile picture

 ### `SPA(Single Page Application) built with react router, which enables smoother load time`